mariacflorenza/ComputerVision-FlowNet/README.md

 ### Introduction
 It focuses on using the FlowNet model for optical flow estimation and applying it to track objects in image sequences.
 Optical flow is a crucial component in computer vision, used to estimate the motion of objects between consecutive frames in a video sequence.
 The [FlowNet architecture](https://arxiv.org/pdf/1504.06852), originally proposed by Dosovitskiy et al., has been widely adopted for its effectiveness in predicting dense optical flow.

-The primary goal of this project i:
+The primary goal of this project is:
 1. To utilize FlowNet model to estimate optical flow and apply it for tracking objects in image sequences.
-To enhance the performance of optical flow estimation, we fine-tune a pre-trained FlowNet model using custom datasets.
+2. To enhance the performance of optical flow estimation, we **fine-tune** a **pre-trained FlowNet model** using **custom datasets**.
 By leveraging the pre-trained weights, we aim to adapt the model to specific scenarios and improve its accuracy on new data.
 The fine-tuning process involves freezing most of the layers in the network and only updating the weights of the final layers to better capture the nuances of the new dataset.

 **Note**: For this project, the majority of the code is written in Python.
 Moreoever, we worked mainly on **Jupyter Notebook** and **Visual Studio Code**.
 However, due to the limitted resources, we manage to **use only the CPU** (the runtime type).
 One more thing to remember is that the simulated results were for the **FlowNetS** architecture because of time constraint of this project.